 After these tests, your physician will meet with you and your child to review results and discuss the best, least-invasive treatment plan.

-Treating Osteochondritis Dissecans
+How is Osteochondritis Dissecans treated?

 At the Andrews Institute, we are committed to helping your child return safely to normal activities like sports and play.
 We offer a wide variety of minimally invasive treatment options that restore joint function and promote fast healing and quick recovery.